brenj492/Getting-and-Cleaning-Data-Course-Project/README.md

 This script merges and cleans up two distinct data sets (train and test) within the Human Activity Recognition Using Smartphones Dataset.

 The following packages are used in this script: data.table and dplyr.
-Make sure they are installed before proceeding In all read() commands, make sure the file path entered matches the path to your working directory.
+Make sure they are installed before proceeding.
+In all read() commands, make sure the file path entered matches the path to your working directory.
 If you receive a file does not exist error, check to make sure the file path inputted is correct.